Article

 Research has shown that by 2030, 70% of finance functions will use AI for real-time decision making and 15% of daily decisions will be fully autonomous, according to Gartner.

-They start small, with one workflow that has clear pain and clear metrics.
+That's why CFOs and finance leaders should start small, with one workflow that has clear pain points and clear metrics.
 Early pilots focus on proving value, not building perfect systems.
 Governance and KPIs follow quickly because further investment in deeper integration and broader rollout needs to be based on measurable, quantifiable results.

 While clean data is incredibly important, data perfection is not a prerequisite.
 If you don’t have the means to invest in something like a data warehouse, make sure you have clear ownership.
 Every AI-supported process needs a human accountable for its outcomes.